Lanzarote Cycling Holiday

 Your final day’s ride leads you north to the Island’s capital, Arrecife.
 The day starts with quite a tough climb to the village of Femes, perched 600m above sea level on a saddle between two volcanoes.
 This can be avoided by taking an alternative route via Yaiza instead if you prefer.

-It’s easy cycling all the way up the coast to the finish from here so take your time and perhaps stop for a swim at one of the many beaches along the way.
+A beachside cycle path leads you up the coast past the hustle and bustle of Puerto del Carmen and through the more relaxed beach-side development of Playa Honda.
+It’s easy cycling all the way to the finish from here so take your time and perhaps stop for a swim at one of the many beaches along the way.

 Eventually you arrive in the bustling capital of Arrecife.
-Check-in to the opulent, beach side Gran Hotel and then take a stroll through the pleasant old town to the picturesque marina were you’ll find plenty of great restaurants to celebrate your achievement.
+Check-in to the opulent, beach side Gran Hotel and then take a stroll through the pleasant old town to the picturesque El Charco marina were you’ll find plenty of great restaurants to celebrate your achievement.

 Day 8 : Arrecife - end of trip